bilgino/angularforddd/README.md

 ## Services

 Singleton services are important concepts in Angular applications.
-Most of the functionality that doesn't belong to UI components will be written as part of the service layer in form of application-, domain- and infrastructure services.
-We will also implement the repository pattern in favor of state management services.
+Most of the functionality that doesn't belong to UI components resides in the service layer in the shape of application-, domain- and infrastructure services.
+And the repository pattern will be used in favor of a state management service.

 **» Stateful services vs. stateful repositories**<br/>